TuringLang/MCMCChains.jl/docs/src/makie.md

 # Makie.jl plots

 Compared to Gadfly.jl and StatsPlots.jl, Makie.jl is the most flexible plotting library that you can use.
-On this page is an example implementation for plotting with Makie.jl which you can use to further tweak to your needs.
+On this page is an example function for plotting with Makie.jl which you can use directly or further tweak to your needs.

 ```@example makie
 using CairoMakie